tkhrk1010/sls/README.md

 Docker for ServerlessFramework

 # How to use
-0. cd to your serverless project
+1. go to your serverless project directory

-1. clone this
+2. git clone this repository

+3. go to sls/

-2. create .env and write credential
+4. create .env, and write aws credential

     copy env-sample and replace name and credential

     ※ confirm .env is added in .gitignore

-3. $make up
+5.  execute "$make build" and "$make up"

-    container "serverless" will be built and start
+    container: "serverless" will be built and start

-4. In the project directory, use sls command
+6. go back to the project directory, use sls command

     ex)
     $ docker container exec serverless sls -v